fogcloud/fogcloud-website/source/docs/tech/store.md

  - The user enters the address and key for the untrusted device into a trusted device.
- - The trusted device adds the untrusted device to the restore info.
+ - The trusted device adds the untrusted device to the SyncConfig.

-Each syncing device is

- - Either trusted or untrusted.
-Untrusted devices should never see unencrypted data.
- - Either archiving or not archiving.
-Devices that are archiving store old versions of files in an archive.
+ - The trusted device gives the device list (public key, address) to the untrusted device.

+## Sync Protocol Scenarios

+### File Updated Locally

+When a file changes locally, the FogSync client performs the following
+procedure:

+ - Copy the file to cache.
+ - Gzip it.
+ - Construct a HMAC-SHA256 tree of 64k blocks.
+ - Encrypt the blocks with XSalsa20 (iv = block HMAC)
+ - Broadcast an update event.
+ - Send the file to an untrusted device, if any.

+### Got an Update Event

+ - Download the file.
+ - If the existing version hasn't changed, copy in the new version.
+ - Else, conflict!

+### Data Request

+### Data

+## Sync Protocol

+### Event Log